yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 ### Customer objections

 1. As a financial institution, Woodgrove is under tight regulatory compliance requirements.
 Security is a key aspect of compliance and as such, it must be a key tenet of all operations including those related to technology.
-The corporate security officer is generally opposed to using services solely accessible over the public Internet.
+The corporate security officer is generally opposed to using services solely accessible over the public internet.
 Services like Office 365, CRM, and other Microsoft SaaS offerings are off limits.
-Additionally, PaaS services accessed over the Internet are also unusable.
+Additionally, PaaS services accessed over the internet are also unusable.
 It has relegated Woodgrove to private Azure services such as IaaS.

 2. The director of Network Operations is under the impression that complex enterprise-grade networking scenarios, such as those that support n-tier applications, cannot be configured in hyper-scale public clouds.
 Trust comes slowly with this director.
 She will most likely need detailed solution plans, case studies, and even customer testimonials to help convince her of the viability of anything other than simple networking scenarios in Azure.

 3. The director of Network Operations also does not trust cloud security.
 She will need a strategy in place which allows Network Engineers the ability to analyze traffic flows and capture packets when needed for cloud-hosted resources.

 4. The corporate compliance officer of Woodgrove must ensure compliance with many requirements to ensure his organization passes audits from both internal and external entities.
-One requirement is all outbound Internet requests must pass through an on-premises system that inspects and logs this traffic.
-The CCO is skeptical of IaaS solutions in Azure since "those VMs in the cloud can access the Internet directly."
+One requirement is all outbound internet requests must pass through an on-premises system that inspects and logs this traffic.
+The CCO is skeptical of IaaS solutions in Azure since "those VMs in the cloud can access the internet directly."

 ### Infographic for common scenarios